On Rieffel's conjecture characterizing a deformed algebra as Heisenberg smooth operators: A (reasonable) dense invariant subspace for the Heisenberg smooth operators

 we see that, for all $m \in \mathbb{N}$, $m > n / 2$, there exists $C_m > 0$ such that

-for every $f \in \mathcal{S}^\mathcal{C}(\mathbb{R}^n)$ and $\alpha, \beta \in \mathbb{N}^n$.
+for every $f \in \mathcal{S}^\mathscr{A}(\mathbb{R}^n)$ and $\alpha, \beta \in \mathbb{N}^n$.

-On the other hand, applying Fourier's Inversion Formula combined with the Cauchy-Schwarz inequality for Hilbert C$^*$-modules \cite[Proposition 1.1, p.~3]{lance} and Equation \eqref{plancherel} we obtain, for each $m \in \mathbb{N}$ satisfying $m > n/2$, a constant $D_m > 0$ depending on $m$ such that the following estimate holds:
+On the other hand, applying Fourier's Inversion Formula combined with the Cauchy-Schwarz inequality for Hilbert C$^*$-modules \cite[Proposition 1.1, p.~3]{lance} and Equation \eqref{plancherel}, we obtain, for each $m \in \mathbb{N}$ satisfying $m > n/2$, a constant $D_m > 0$ such that the following estimate holds:

-(note that, in order to guarantee that the function $\xi \longmapsto (e^{i \langle \xi, x \rangle} / (1 + |\xi|^2)^m) \, 1_\mathcal{C}$ belongs to $E_n$, we have used the fact that $L^2(\mathbb{R}^n)$ is isometrically embedded in $E_n$; see \cite[Remark D.2, Appendix D]{cabralforgermelo}).
+(note that, in order to guarantee that the function $\xi \longmapsto (e^{i \langle \xi, x \rangle} / (1 + |\xi|^2)^m) \, 1_\mathscr{A}$ belongs to $E_n$, we have used the fact that $L^2(\mathbb{R}^n)$ is isometrically embedded in $E_n$; see \cite[Remark D.2, Appendix D]{cabralforgermelo}).
 Taking the supremum over all $x \in \mathbb{R}^n$ in \eqref{eq:coarser} shows that the topology generated by the family $\left\{ p_{\alpha, \beta} \right\}_{\alpha, \beta \in \mathbb{N}^n}$ is coarser than the one generated by $\left\{ q_{N_1, N_2} \right\}_{N_1, N_2 \in \mathbb{N}}$.
 This proves our first claim: the topologies generated by the two sets of seminorms in \eqref{eq:seminorms} are equivalent.